 A common and flexible solution is to form a separate limited company for the joint venture.
 Among other advantages, this allows you to insulate yourself from liability should the joint venture become insolvent, because your liability as a shareholder is limited to the amount you have agreed to pay for your shares.
 However, this is not always the best solution.

 If you will be transferring significant assets into the joint venture, forming a separate company can have unwanted tax consequences (see 11).
 An alternative can be to form a partnership or a limited liability partnership.
 An appropriate partnership structure may minimise potential tax liabilities.
-Read our guide on how to choose the right form of business.

 If you do not require management involvement in the joint venture, it may be best to use contractual arrangements rather than to create a separate joint venture entity.
 For example, an inventor could simply license their intellectual property rights in their invention to another business to exploit.